chrlie/shorten/readme.rst

 ~~~~~~~~~~

 A ``Formatter`` is used to format the internal representation of a key
 or token.
-This is useful for Redis and traditional databases, which need
+This is useful for Redis and SQL databases, which often need
 to prefix keys and columns in order to avoid clashes.

 Any class or mixin with ``format_token`` and ``format_key`` methods can